NidhiTheCreative/imdb-example/README.md

 Imdb like application
 # mini-imdb

-Create a IMDB.com like website with basic CRUD and movie listing using C# (Asp.NET MVC / Asp.NET Core).
+ IMDB.com like website with basic CRUD and movie listing using C# (Asp.NET MVC / Asp.NET Core).

 The application would have the following entities: